-Reusing plastic containers that otherwise would have been thrown out is one of the great things about winter sowing seeds.
-As an added bonus, some containers can even be saved and reused again year after year.
+Reusing plastic containers that you would otherwise throw out is one of the great things about winter sowing seeds.
+As an added bonus, you can even save and reuse some of them year after year.

 Reusing all those mini greenhouses makes life easier, since you don’t have to find and prepare new ones every year.
 And who doesn’t love saving time?